acend/helm-basics-training/content/labs/03.0/_index.en.md

 $env:https_proxy="http://u...:PASSWORD@dirproxy.mobi.ch:80"
 ```

+If you have specials chars in your password, you have to escape them with `\`

 {{< /collapse >}}

 The `requirements.yaml` file allows us to define dependencies on other Charts.
 In our Wordpress Chart we use the `requirements.yaml` to add a `mariadb` to store the Wordpress data in.